 ● Marketing the plan to individuals can begin Oct.
 1st for a Jan 1st effective date.

 ● Individuals can enroll from Oct 15th to Dec, 7th in a plan approved for your County.

-MediCare pays the MA company a fixed monthly payment for each person who signs up for their MAPD.
+MediCare pays the MA company a fixed monthly payment to manage the treatment and administration for each person who signs up for their MAPD.

 Priority One — Initial Coverage Election Period (ICEP)

-● The ICEP is a one time seven month period at age 65 to apply for a MA plan! — People usually select a MAPD, which is a MA plan with prescriptions.
+● The ICEP is a one time seven month period at age 65 to apply for a Medicare Advantage plan! — People usually select a MAPD, which is a MA plan with prescriptions.

-Note: The ICEP is at the same time as the IEP to sign up for MediCare.
+Note: The ICEP is at the same time as the IEP to sign up for MediCare's Part A & B.